redhat-developer/app-services-cli/docs/commands/rhoas_context.md

 rhoas context commands allow developers to:

 * Group services into context that can be used with a number of CLI commands.
-* Manage different contexts by switching, listing and removing users contexts
+* Manage different contexts by switching, listing and removing service contexts
 * Share context with others to use the same set of services
 * Generating configuration for connecting to the services from various platforms and tools